© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Leonard Stanley Priory is a scheduled monument protected by Historic England under reference 1018606.
 View the official record →

-Leonard Stanley Priory is a Benedictine monastic house founded in the early twelfth century in the parish of Leonard Stanley, Gloucestershire.
+Leonard Stanley Priory is a Benedictine priory founded in the twelfth century in the Forest of Dean near the village of Leonard Stanley in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018606.

 Leonard Stanley Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018606.